krisbobo/50-HTML-CSS-AND-JAVASCRIPT-Projects/README.md

 ## ⭐️ Show your support

-If you like this project, don't forget give a ⭐️ or buy me a coffee ☕️
+If you like this project, don't forget to give a ⭐️ or buy me a coffee ☕️

 <!-- ACKNOWLEDGEMENTS -->